kachick/striuct/CONTRIBUTING.md

 Runs test cases only for matched the pattern
 ```

-CI includes signature check, lint, if you want to check them in own machine, below command is the one.
+CI includes lint, if you want to check them in own machine, below command is the one.

 But please don't hesitate to send PRs even if something fail in this command!